This product is successfully added to your cart

 Pieter Van den Keere (Petrus Kaerius) (1571-c.1650)

 The Germania Inferior (1617) is the first original atlas of the Netherlands published in folio size.
 The text for the atlas, both in Dutch and in French, was written by Petrus Montanus.
 After 1623, Claes Jansz.
-Visscher bought the plates and substituted his name for that of Kaerius’s.
+Visscher bought the plates and substituted his name for Kaerius’s.
 In 1634, Visscher included many of these maps in his Germana Inferior.

 References: Van der Krogt 3 - 3000:364B; Schilder 8 - #21.29